hackclub/hackclub/workshops/sprig_dodge/README.md

 In this workshop, we'll be building a dodging game using [Sprig](https://sprig.hackclub.com).
 The player will have to doge the falling obstacles to score points.
 Sprig is a JavaScript game engine that makes it easy for beginners and masters to make games, all in your browser.

 Basic JavaScript knowledge is recommended for this workshop.
-If you're not familiar with Sprig, you can check out the [Getting Started Guide](https://github.com/hackclub/sprig/blob/main/docs/GETTING_STARTED.md) to learn the basics.
+If you're not familiar with Sprig, you can try making [your first Sprig game](https://workshops.hackclub.com/sprig_first_game/) to learn the basics.

 Here's what your game will end up looking like: